netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cic.md

-3. Update the Netscaler VPX image URL, management IP, and VIP in the Citrix ingress controller YAML file.
+3. Update the Netscaler VPX image URL, management IP, and VIP in the Netscaler ingress controller YAML file.

-   1. Download the Citrix ingress controller YAML file.
+   1. Download the Netscaler ingress controller YAML file.